boudra/moboudra.com/posts/laziness-software-development.md

 ---
-title: "Misguided Laziness in Software Development"
+title: "Reframing Laziness in Software Development"
 description: "Laziness being a virtue is a common theme in software development.
 I think it's misguided."
 date: "2024-03-07"
 ---